safina3d/c4d-torusknot/README.md

 ### What is TorusKnot ?
 - TorusKnot is a Cinema 4D python plugin.
-It allows you to generate a
+It allows you to generate a 3D torus knot spline.

 ### Installation: